DataCloud-project/DEP-PIPE-Pipeline-Deployment-Controller/README.md

 ## Setup and Usage
-This module will be able to be used by a)downloading the dedicated container image, or b) by following the provided instructions in order to build the software from code.
+This module is currently an extension of MAESTRO codebase.
+For this reason usage of the DEP-PIPE is possible only by downloading the dedicated container image.

-> DEP-PIPE translator is **currently part of the DEP-PIPE core module and not a standalone module**.
-However by the **first release of DEP-PIPE** (October 2022) this code provided in this repository will be able to be used as a **standalone service**.
+> DEP-PIPE translator is **currently part of the DEP-PIPE core module and not a standalone module** in the first release of DEP-PIPE.
+However by the **final release of DEP-PIPE**  this code provided in this repository will be able to be used as a **standalone service**.

-> For the final release of this module, the communication between the DEP-PIPE-translator and any other Datacloud components will be based on Keycloak .